pklinger/loan-approval-camunda/README.md

 check if maven is installed: `mvn -version` on your command line

-## 2. build project from main directory
+## 2. build this project from main directory

 type
 `mvn clean`